kinsleykajiva/Janus-gateway-landlord-Web-app/README.md

 # Requirements
 - Linux (For now Debian Based OS,please me to change this ) .
-- JDK 17+ to run .
+- GraalVM JDK 17 (https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-22.2.0 ) to build/run .
-- Better with GraalVM
 - make sure you have snap installed for more review https://snapcraft.io/install/ubuntu-package-status/ubuntu.
 - This so far has been built and tested on Ubuntu,please try to make changes to suite your OS.